What is an Infrared Sauna?

 The increased blood circulation also leads to better muscle recovery by carrying out metabolic waste built up from muscle use.
 Oxygen is also pumped to muscles that have been depleted of oxygen from use.
 Infrared Saunas are not only great for recovery, heat stress causes your body to release heat shock proteins to promote muscle growth.

-When you worked out your body produces endorphins and opioids that cause the ‘runner’s high’ we hear about.
+When you work out your body produces endorphins and opioids that cause the ‘runner’s high’ we hear about.
 Infrared Sauna use produces and releases the same body chemicals.
 Endorphins are a happiness hormone and opiods are the natural pain relievers.
 Receive the brain energy benefits without the workout.

 Though heat through infrared saunas does not kill fat (our Cryoskin does that!), it does have other ways it benefits weight loss.
 The heat causes your body to work extra hard to lower your core temperature and heart rate – this is the same as when you exercise.
 The harder your body has to work, the more calories you will burn and the better your metabolism becomes.